Genus-One Fibrations and the Jacobian of Linear Slices in the Quintic Equal-Sum Problem

 Finally, for the first admissible integer slice $h=30$ we compute the classical invariants $(I,J)$ of the associated binary quartic and write down the Jacobian elliptic curve $E_{30}/\mathbb{Q}(S)$ explicitly.
 We then exploit the presence of a global rational $2$-torsion point and apply the injectivity criterion of Gusi\'c--Tadi\'c for the specialization homomorphism to obtain a computationally verified upper bound

+To prove the matching lower bound, we pass to the universal Jacobian model, shift by the rational $2$-torsion point, and exhibit an explicit rational section in closed form.
+Specializing at $S=12$ on the slice $h=30$, where the specialization homomorphism is injective, yields a rational point on the specialized curve with nonzero $Y$-coordinate; since the torsion subgroup of this specialized curve is $\mathbb{Z}/2\mathbb{Z}$, the point has infinite order.
+Hence

-A simple homogeneity normalization in the slice parameter (setting $x=S/h$ and scaling the Weierstrass coordinates) shows that, for every fixed $h\neq 0$, the Jacobian fibration $E_h/\mathbb{Q}(S)$ is isomorphic over a rational function field to a universal model independent of $h$; in particular, the same generic rank bound holds uniformly for all $h\in\mathbb{Q}^\times$.
-We nevertheless present the specialization computations at $h=30$ because it is the first admissible integer slice parameter and yields small coefficients and convenient integer specializations.
-This restricts the possible structure of any infinite families of \emph{rational points} on the associated Jacobian fibration in any fixed nonzero slice; any corresponding family of \emph{integral} solutions on admissible integer slices would additionally have to satisfy the integrality, parity, and size constraints arising in the reduction.
+A simple homogeneity normalization in the slice parameter (setting $x=S/h$ and scaling the Weierstrass coordinates) shows that this exact generic rank statement holds uniformly for all $h\neq 0$.
+Thus the Jacobian fibration on each fixed nonzero slice has Mordell--Weil rank exactly one, and any corresponding family of \emph{integral} solutions on admissible integer slices would additionally have to satisfy the integrality, parity, and size constraints arising in the reduction.

 \textbf{Keywords:} Diophantine equations, equal sums of like powers, quintic equation, linear slicing, genus-one fibration, Jacobian of binary quartics, hyperelliptic curves, Chabauty--Coleman method, specialization, computational number theory.